Petrotel Lukoil Refinery: History

 The Petrotel refinery was established in 1904 as the Romanian-American Refinery (Rafinăria Româno-Americană) with an annual processing capacity of 80,000 tonnes.

-It became a strategic target in World War II and was bombarded by the allied powers in a small raid in June 1942, then in a much larger series of missions, Operation Tidal Wave in August 1943, in an effort to destroy the Axis' oil fields and refineries.
+In World War II Romanian oil facilities were a strategic target for the Allied powers, part of the Oil Campaign; Hitler frequently said that Germany ran on Romanian oil and Swedish iron ore.
+The refinery was attacked by a small raid in June 1942, then by a much larger series of missions, Operation Tidal Wave in August 1943, in an effort to destroy the Axis' oil fields and refineries.
 The refinery area quickly became the third most heavily defended target in Europe, after Berlin and Vienna.

 In 1979 the refinery was renamed Teleajen after the nearby Teleajen River and held this name until 1998 when it was privatised and sold to the Russian company Lukoil for US$ 53 million; with this sale, the refinery's name became Petrotel-Lukoil.

+Following the 2022 Russian invasion of Ukraine and the subsequent sanctions against Russia, it was agreed from 5 December 2022 that Petrotel Lukoil Refinery will only refine non-Russian crude oil.

+In October 2023 Romania invalidated the petroleum products wholesale trading licence that had been held by the Swiss-registered subsidiary of Russian group Lukoil, Litasco SA, which supplies crude oil to and distributes refined oil from the refinery.
+Apart from a tax dispute, Romania claims the refinery does not disclose the source of its crude oil, the amount it processes or where the refined oil is distributed.